ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 import [<org-name>]/<module-name> [as <identifier>];
 ```

-When you import a module, you can use its functions, annotations, and other objects in your code.
+When you import a module, you can use its functions, annotations and other objects in your code.
 You can also reference the objects with a qualified identifier, followed by a colon `:`.
 For example, `<identifier>:<module-object>`.

 Identifiers are either derived or explicit.
-The default identifier is either the module name, or if the module name has dots `.` include, then the last word after the last dot.
+The default identifier is either the module name, or if the module name has dots `.` included, then the last word after the last dot.
 For example, `import ballerina/http;` will have `http:` be the derived identifer.
 The module `import tyler/net.http.exception` would have `exception:` as the default identifier.

 You can have an explicit identifier by using the `as <identifier>` syntax.